Ngopimas/profile-minimal/src/content/blog/250303-code-connection-blog-post.md

 ## Acknowledgments

-I want to express my sincere gratitude to Hunor Marton Borbely for creating an open source "Stick Hero" game that served as the foundation for Code Connection.
+I want to express my sincere gratitude to Hunor Márton Borbélyfor creating an open source "Stick Hero" game that served as the foundation for Code Connection.
 His elegant implementation and clear code structure made it possible for me to build upon his work and create something new.
 I highly recommend checking out his [original CodePen](https://codepen.io/HunorMarton/pen/xxOMQKg) and [YouTube tutorial](https://youtu.be/eue3UdFvwPo) to see where this journey began.

 Building upon the work of others is a fundamental aspect of software development, and this project is a testament to how inspiration and collaboration (even indirectly) can lead to new and exciting creations.